Skip to content

 Read also: From Integration to Naturalization: costs and requirements for German Citizenship

 The new law has several parts.
-The provisions will be phased in from November 2023.
 Here is an initial overview of the planned amendments:

 What are the advantages of applying for the Chancekarte for non-EU countries?